 Separation Anxiety with an Australian Shepherd Puppy?

-Separation anxiety is a distress response you’ll see from dogs when they are alone, or even if they are separated from their owners.
+Separation anxiety is a distress response you’ll see in dogs when they are alone or even if they are separated from their owners.

-During the lock down/isolation periods due to COVID-19, a lot of people either got a puppy or were spending more time around their dogs than usual.
-Dogs learn and adapt to this new behaviour as their new way of life, so when people start leaving their houses again for work and generic travel, the dogs aren’t used to this treatment any more, leaving them severely anxious about being left home alone.
+During the lockdown/isolation periods due to COVID-19, many people either got a puppy or spent more time around their dogs than usual.
+Dogs learn and adapt to this new behaviour as their new way of life, so when people leave their houses again for work and generic travel, the dogs aren’t used to this treatment any more, leaving them severely anxious about being left home alone.

 Signs of Separation Anxiety

-Separation anxiety can be a little different in each dog, but some things to watch for include:
+Separation anxiety can be a little different in each dog, but some things to watch for include the following:

 - Destructive behaviour